 Because of their strenuous physical lifestyle, soldiers have a 10x higher risk of ACL tears than the general population.
 Here’s what you need to know to recover.

-Although ACL reconstruction methods may vary, the long-term effects it can have on a soldier’s job performance and quality of life are uniformly dangerous.
+Although ACL reconstruction methods may vary, the long-term effects they can have on a soldier’s job performance and quality of life are uniformly dangerous.
 Because of the strenuous lifestyle soldiers live and the peak physical conditioning they must maintain, a torn ACL could derail a military career.

 Where Is Your ACL?